-In 1995, before the merger, the groups’ doctors joined US Oncology, one of the largest health care networks in the nation, well-known as an oncology-specific organization and now CCCN’s parent company.
+In 1995, before the merger, the groups’ doctors joined US Oncology, one of the largest health care networks in the nation, well-known as an oncology specific organization and now CCCN’s parent company.
 US Oncology’s 9,000 cancer professionals and 1,000 doctors lead their fields in treatment and research.

 Comprehensive Cancer Centers of Nevada has been affiliated with Jonsson Comprehensive Cancer Center (JCCC) at UCLA for more than 15 years, offering Southern Nevada patients opportunities to participate in cutting-edge clinical trials.
-In fact, the CCCN partnership with Jonsson was created to augment JCCC’s community-based research and clinical trials, as Jonsson realized that CCCN physician researchers were among the best in their field.
+In fact, the CCCN partnership with Jonsson was created to augment JCCC’s community based research and clinical trials, as Jonsson realized that CCCN physician researchers were among the best in their field.

 Mesothelioma patients who choose to visit the Comprehensive Cancer Centers of Nevada may be directed to the Central Valley treatment center in Las Vegas.
 Renowned mesothelioma doctor Nicholas Vogelzang, M.D., has practiced at this campus since 2009 after directing the National Cancer Institute for five years.
 Vogelzang is one of the center’s attending oncologists, but the staff also includes a radiation oncologist and a licensed pathologist.

 The Comprehensive Cancer Centers of Nevada has nine treatment centers that employ specialists in multiple cancer-related disciplines.
-Their departments include:

 With an on-site laboratory and pharmacy, the centers allow patients to obtain multiple types of medical attention in one convenient setting.
-Financial counseling and educational services such as chemotherapy classes are also offered at their facilities.
+Financial counseling and educational services such as chemotherapy classes are also offered at these facilities.

 Comprehensive Cancer Centers of Nevada and Translational Research